arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 protocol websockets
 ```

-Save the file and exit VI editor; also, we need to restart the Mosquitto container so the configuration file can start working.
+Let's test it!
+Save the file and exit the VI editor; also, we need to restart the Mosquitto container so the configuration file can start working.
 This can be done by using the `docker restart` command and the Mosquitto `CONTAINER ID`.
 After restarting the container, the local Mosquitto broker should be ready.
-Let's test it!

 ### Testing Mosquitto